apache/accumulo-website/_posts/blog/2017-02-23-security-performance-implications.md

 * No security - Default
 * Two way SSL
-* Kerberos/SASL with Auth
+* Kerberos/SASL with auth
-  * Auth is just Kerberos authentication between client and server.
+  * auth is just Kerberos authentication between client and server.
 Each end of the RPC definitively knows who the other is.
-* Kerberos/SASL with Auth-Int
+* Kerberos/SASL with auth-int
-  * Builds on Auth, also providing message integrity checks of the data going across the wire.
+  * Builds on auth, also providing message integrity checks of the data going across the wire.
 You also know that the message you received was not altered.
-* Kerberos/SASL with Auth-Conf
+* Kerberos/SASL with auth-conf
   * Builds on auth-int, also providing confidentiality of the message that was sent to prevent others from reading it (aka wire-encryption).

 For each test, five iterations were run to obtain a min, max, and median